Peippo1/marketing-analytics-pipeline/README.md

 Then visit the Airflow UI at [http://localhost:8080](http://localhost:8080).

-Ensure the DAG is switched 'on' and manually trigger a run for testing.
+Ensure the DAGs are switched 'on' and manually trigger runs for testing.
 - You can also inspect the logs or run tasks manually using the CLI: `docker compose exec airflow-webserver airflow tasks list marketing_etl_dag`

 ### Notes